supersorbet/Sepolia-V2-Dex-Frontend-Interface/doc/Info.md

 # Documentation: Info

-A brief overview how Info part of PancakeSwap website works.
+A brief overview how Info part of PepeDex website works.

 ## Code structure